 3. Free Up Wasted Space on Your Mac Hard Drive

-Disk Drill will help you free up space on your drive by identifying large files and unused files.
+Disk Drill will help you clean your Mac drive by identifying large files and unused files.
 These are not files that should necessarily be deleted, but they are files that can potentially make a difference to your available space.
 So think carefully before deleting.

 I start by clicking the Clean up button at the top of the window.
 An introduction to the feature appears.